Table of Contents

 Honestly, when I first heard about menstrual cups, it seemed like a crazy idea too.
 Seeing ads for a popular brand like the Lily Cup had confused me at first.
 If you’ve been raised in a somewhat conservative household like me, our knowledge of sanitary hygiene and how our reproductive organ works is probably somewhat limited.
 In other words, any feminine hygiene products that had to be lodged in your vagina, including tampons, were deemed either unsafe or just plain gross.

-But its inventor, Leona Chalmers, intended it to be more than that.
+But the inventor of these cups, Leona Chalmers, intended them to be more than that.
 There are plenty of benefits to using cups.
 Let’s take a look at them!

 You’re putting your health and safety first

 Menstrual cups are completely safe to use.
 Much safer, in fact, than our usual disposable napkins.
 Since they collect fluid in the cup rather than absorb them like pads and tampons do, you’re reducing your risk of getting toxic shock syndrome.

 TSS is a disease, potentially fatal, that can happen to menstruating women who wear super-absorbent tampons or pads.
 Menstrual cups don’t contain the same toxins found in disposables, such as bleach and dioxin.

 Menstrual cups are made from medical grade silicone or latex rubber, which makes them flexible while also completely reusable.
 Fans of the product report fewer cramps, although this is anecdotal.

 Getting TSS when wearing a menstrual cup is incredibly rare.
 The most irritation you’ll probably get from the cup is from first-time use or purchasing the wrong size.
 More on that later.